GSA-TTS/FAC-transition-site/src/developers/rollups.md

 {{ rollup("CYFINDINGS") }}

-The `CYFINDINGS` looks at the `/findings` endpoint for a given report ID.
+The `CYFINDINGS` field rolled up an audit's findings and, if any were found, reported `True`.
+To recreate the `CYFINDINGS` field, query the `/findings` endpoint for a given report ID.
 If there are findings, it is `True`.
 If there are no findings, it is `False`.

-### Output
+### Code example output

+If you run the sample code provided above, you should get the following output.
 From the first 5 audits that come back, none have findings.

 ```
 2023-01-GSAFAC-0000000854 N